 If you wish to cancel the funeral plan at any later stage, we shall refund to you the full amount that has been paid to us less: the administrative charge, and any costs that we have incurred from third parties (e.g. merchant account companies, banks) for processing your payment(s).
 We will not pay interest on any payments that have been made and we will strive to make the refund within 28 days of receiving your written request and the Funeral Plan Certificate

 Once we have made a refund, we have no further responsibilities for the funeral arrangements.
-A funeral plan cannot be canceled after the funeral of the planholder has already been carried out.
+A funeral plan cannot be cancelled after the funeral of the Planholder has already been carried out.

 6.1 Areas where plans are available